-After the termination of each experiment and before proceeding with the following experiment all units were cleaned, all hydraulic connections were checked for leakages and the pumps were checked for malfunctions.
-Moreover, the operating conditions of each unit were adjusted based on preliminary projections resulted by the expected water quality.
+After the termination of each experiment and before proceeding with the next experiment all units were cleaned, all hydraulic connections were checked for leakages and the pumps were checked for malfunctions.
+Moreover, the operating conditions of each unit were adjusted based on preliminary projections resulting from the expected water quality.